 To make matters even more confusing for injured victims, you may not even know whether or not the other driver was actually distracted.
 For example, a victim may not have been able to see the fact that the other driver had their cell phone in their lap and was texting with a friend when the collision occurred.

 For this reason, it is critically important that traffic accident victims get an experienced Atlanta personal injury by their side as early on in the legal claims process as is possible.
-At Apolinsky & Associates, LLC, our skilled Georgia traffic accident lawyers will be able to conduct a comprehensive investigation of your claim, in order to determine whether or not another a distracted driver was responsible for the crash.
+At Apolinsky & Associates, LLC, our skilled Georgia traffic accident lawyers will be able to conduct a comprehensive investigation of your claim, in order to determine whether or not another distracted driver was responsible for the crash.
 Putting together compelling supporting evidence is the key to winning any Georgia personal injury case, and there are several forms of evidence that can be used to establish distracted driving.
 Some of the most notable examples include:

-- An admission by the other driver;
+• An admission by the other driver;

-- The responding police officer’s notes;
+• The responding police officer’s notes;

-- The official accident crash report;
+• The official accident crash report;

-- Testimony from a witness;
+• Testimony from a witness;

-- Cell phone records;
+• Cell phone records;

-- Pictures or video; and
+• Pictures or video; and

-- Expert accident analysis.
+• Expert accident analysis.

 If you were injured in an Atlanta distracted driving wreck, it is imperative that you take immediate action to protect your legal rights and financial interests.
 First and foremost, the state of Georgia has a two-year statute of limitations (Ga.
 Code Ann.
 Sec.
 9-3-33) for most auto accident injury claims.
 In the event that an injured victim has not brought a lawsuit within two years of the date of the wreck, they may be time-barred from bringing legal action at all.